 The parties to this Agreement affirm the concept of progressive discipline.
-If prior discipline is considered in subsequent disciplinary actions, such prior discipline must be referenced in the new notice of discipline.
+If prior discipline is considered in subsequent disciplinary actions, such prior discipline must be referenced in the new notice of discipline with the corresponding date(s).
+Failure to provide the corresponding date(s) in a new notice of discipline shall not serve as a basis to rescind or reduce the discipline imposed or to nullify the notice of discipline.
 Prior discipline that has been deemed to be removed from an employee's record may not be used in determining the level of discipline issued in subsequent disciplinary actions.